dmathieu/sabayon/README.md

 $ heroku config:set ACME_APP_NAME=myapp -a letsencrypt-app-for-<name>
 ```

-This would be vaild for `http://myapp.herokuapp.com`.
+This would be valid for `http://myapp.herokuapp.com`.

-- `ACME_DOMAIN` This is a comma seperated list of domains for which you want certificates.
+- `ACME_DOMAIN` This is a comma separated list of domains for which you want certificates.
 Subdomains need different certificates.

 For Example: